-Next we investigate the approach using 4-antenna space-time codes.
-We consider 16-state and 256-state codes, designed using an ad-hoc approach.
-Still the performance of these codes is quite good when compared to the performance of the codes in Figure 2.
-The comparisons are shown in Figure 4 for the same cases considered in Figure 2.
-The top curve, with the worst performance, is for the best scheme shown in Figure 2.
-The middle curve is for the 16-state, 4-antenna spacetime code.
-Note that this approach is better than the best approach from Figure 2.
-The complexity of this system should be less than the complexity of the systems considered in Figure 2, since the system using the 4-antenna space-time code does not need to perform interference cancellation and the decoding is no more complex than that for the systems in Figure 2.
-As expected, the 256-state code performs best, as illustrated by the bottom curve in Figure 4.
+Next we investigate the approach that uses 4-antenna spacetime codes.
+We consider 16-state and 256-state codes, designed using an ad hoc approach.
+Still, the performance of these codes

+TABLE I GENERATOR MATRICES FOR THE TWO TRANSMIT ANTENNA CODES USED IN FIGS. 2-4 is quite good when compared to the performance of the codes in Fig. 2.
+The comparisons are shown in Fig. 3 for the same cases considered in Fig. 2.
+The top curve, with the worst performance, is for the best scheme shown in Fig. 2.
+The middle curve is for the 16-state, 4-antenna space-time code.
+Note that this approach is better than the best approach from Fig. 2.
+The complexity of this system should be less than the complexity of the systems considered in Fig. 2, since the system using the 4-antenna space-time code does not need to perform interference cancellation and the decoding is no more complex than that for the systems in Fig. 2.
+As expected, the 256-state code performs best, as illustrated by the bottom curve in Fig. 3.
 Again, the improvements increase with increasing Doppler frequency.
-At 40 Hz Doppler, the system with the 16-state, 4-antenna space-time code is more than 2 dB better than the best system from Figure 2.
-Similarly, the system with the 256-state.
-4-antenna space-time code is more than 2 dB better than the system with the 16-state, 4-antenna space-time code, at 40 Hz Doppler.
+At 40 Hz Doppler, the system with the 16-state, 4-antenna space-time code is more than 2 dB better than the best system from Fig. 2.
+Similarly, the system with the 256-state, 4-antenna space-time code is more than 2 dB better than the system with the 16-state, 4-antenna space-time code, at 40 Hz Doppler.